Overview

 CALS has an extensive scholarship program with more than $1.2 million in awards available to CALS students annually, including first-year students.
 This is in addition to university scholarships, grants, loans, and employment available at the Office of Student Financial Aid.
 One yearly application allows students to be considered for any scholarships administered by the college.
 Scholarships that are awarded based on financial need require a current Free Application for Federal Student Aid (FAFSA) on file with the university.

 Today's college graduates must be prepared for the international community in which they will live and work.
-Study and research abroad programs offer students unique opportunities to enrich their education by experiencing other cultures and broadening their understanding of agricultural and life sciences outside the United States.
-CALS offers more than 34 short- and long-term programs in more than 20 countries, led by CALS faculty and administered by CALS Study Abroad.
-Additionally, CALS students can choose from more than 250 UW-Madison study abroad programs.
-All programs carry UW-Madison academic credit, and many fulfill academic and major requirements.
-CALS offers scholarships to CALS students for study abroad to reduce any financial barriers to participation.
+Study, intern, and research abroad programs offer students unique opportunities to enrich their education by experiencing other cultures and broadening their understanding of agricultural and life sciences outside the United States.
+CALS Study Abroad offers more than 34 short- and long-term programs in more than 20 countries.
+In total, CALS students can choose from more than 250 UW–Madison study abroad programs.
+All programs carry UW–Madison academic credit, and many fulfill academic and major requirements.
+CALS offers scholarships to CALS students for study abroad to reduce financial barriers to participation.

 Honors